aldettinger/camel-quarkus-workshop/README.md

 ### Let's tune a component option

-Sometimes, setting a query parameter in a lot of from and to statements is a bit cumbersome.
+Sometimes, setting a query parameter in a lot of `from` and `to` statements might be a bit cumbersome.
 It is a sign that we need something else, like a way to set an option at Camel component level.
-Such options would then apply each time the Camel component is used in any routes of our application.
+Such options would then apply each time the Camel component is used in any route within our application.
-The Camel documentation gives more information, for instance [here](https://camel.apache.org/components/latest/file-component.html#_configuring_component_options).
+The Camel documentation gives more information [here](https://camel.apache.org/components/latest/activemq-component.html#_configuring_component_options).

-This is exactly what happen in the next exercise.
+This is exactly what we will focus on in the next exercise.
 And guess what, the target system changed its interface again.
 Now, they would like to receive messages on an ActiveMQ 5.0 broker.
 The broker URL is `tcp://localhost:61617` and messages should be sent to the queue named `out-orders`.